theNewDynamic/coosbay-1/site/content/blog/share-your-3acoosbay-experience-for-a-chance-to-win-great-prizes.md

 draft: true

 ---
-<h3 style="text-align: center;">3A OSAA Basketball Tournament Fans: Get out and Share Your Fun Photos on Twitter or Instagram with the #3ACoosBay Hashtag for a Chance to Win an Underwater Camera with Accessories</h3>
+<h3 style="text-align: center;">3A OSAA Basketball Tournament Fans: Share Your Fun Photos on Twitter or Instagram with the #3ACoosBay Hashtag for a Chance to Win Some Awesome Prizes</h3>

-The <a href="http://www.osaa.org/activities/bbx/brackets?div=3A" target="_blank" rel="noopener noreferrer">OSAA / U.S. Bank / Les Schwab Tires 3A Basketball State Championships</a> is just days away and we can't wait to welcome back the outstanding young athletes, faculty members and their families to this exciting tournament!
+The [OSAA / U.S. Bank / Les Schwab Tires 3A Basketball State Championships ](http://www.osaa.org/activities/bbx/brackets?div=3A)is just days away and we can't wait to welcome back the outstanding young athletes, faculty members and their families to this exciting tournament!

-It's going to be non-stop action here as teams battle it out the weekend of February 28th- March 2nd, 2019 at <a href="http://www.nbhs.nbend.k12.or.us/" target="_blank" rel="noopener noreferrer">North Bend High School</a> and <a href="http://marshfield.cbd9.net/" target="_blank" rel="noopener noreferrer">Marshfield High School</a> for the 3A Basketball State Championship Title!
+It's going to be non-stop action here as teams battle it out the weekend of February 28th- March 2nd, 2019 for the 3A Basketball State Championship Title!

-For many of our guests, this special weekend is also about having fun and making special once-in-a-lifetime memories. <strong>That's why the Coos Bay-North Bend Visitor and Convention Bureau is announcing our #3ACoosBay Twitter and Instagram photo contest is back!</strong>
+For many of our guests, this special weekend is also about having fun and making special once-in-a-lifetime memories.
+That's why we're conducting the #3ACoosBay Twitter & Instagram photo contest once again!

-The grand prize winner will receive an [AKASO EK7000 4K WiFi Sports Action Camera Ultra HD Waterproof DV Camcorder 12MP](https://www.amazon.com/AKASO-EK7000-Sports-Waterproof-Camcorder/dp/B01HGM33HG/ref=sr_1_3?ie=UTF8&qid=1548805513&sr=8-3&keywords=akaso+ek7000+4k+wifi+sports+action+camera) with [an accessory kit](https://www.amazon.com/gp/product/B00PQ9YNI0/ref=ox_sc_act_title_2?smid=A2AVQ8OGQQLVR9&psc=1).
+This year's Grand Prize winner will receive an [AKASO EK7000 4K WiFi Sports Action Camera Ultra HD Waterproof DV Camcorder 12MP](https://www.amazon.com/AKASO-EK7000-Sports-Waterproof-Camcorder/dp/B01HGM33HG/ref=sr_1_3?ie=UTF8&qid=1548805513&sr=8-3&keywords=akaso+ek7000+4k+wifi+sports+action+camera) with [an accessory kit](https://www.amazon.com/gp/product/B00PQ9YNI0/ref=ox_sc_act_title_2?smid=A2AVQ8OGQQLVR9&psc=1).

-The 2nd prize winner will receive a [portable Zamkol Waterproof Bluetooth Speaker](https://www.amazon.com/Bluetooth-Speakers-Zamkol-Waterproof-Dustproof/dp/B07GXDNZJ7/ref=sr_1_12?s=electronics&ie=UTF8&qid=1548805888&sr=1-12&keywords=bluetooth+speakers&refinements=p_36:1253504011,p_72:1248879011)
+2nd prize winner will receive a [portable Zamkol Waterproof Bluetooth Speaker](https://www.amazon.com/Bluetooth-Speakers-Zamkol-Waterproof-Dustproof/dp/B07GXDNZJ7/ref=sr_1_12?s=electronics&ie=UTF8&qid=1548805888&sr=1-12&keywords=bluetooth+speakers&refinements=p_36:1253504011,p_72:1248879011)

-The 3rd place winners will receive a $25 Amazon Gift Card.
+3rd place winner will receive a $25 Amazon Gift Card.

-This is a pretty awesome prize; just ask Amity High School student Morgan Croxford.
-She won her pair of Beats by Dre Studio wireless headphones for this photo:

 Think you can up your game?
 Here's how to enter: